cph-cachet/research.package/README.md

 - [Obtaining informed consent](https://www.researchpackage.org/consent) from participants, including support for a signature.
 - [Creating surveys](https://www.researchpackage.org/survey) and questionnaires with a wide range of answer formats (e.g., likert scale, date pickers, image pickers, etc.), such as the [WHO5](https://www.psykiatri-regionh.dk/who-5/Documents/WHO-5%20questionaire%20-%20English.pdf) survey.

-ResearchPackage is part of the overall CACHET Research Platform (CARP) with also provides a Flutter package for mobile and wearable sensing called [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing).
+ResearchPackage is part of the overall [CACHET Research Platform (CARP)](https://carp.cachet.dk) with also provides a Flutter package for mobile and wearable sensing called [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing).
 The CACHET [Pulmonary Monitor](https://github.com/cph-cachet/pulmonary_monitor_app) app shows how mobile sensing can be combined with collection of survery data from users.

-ResearchPackage has a series of **8** cognitive tests as part of its library.
-Some of the cognitive tests are implementations of ReseachKit's ["Active Tasks"](https://www.researchandcare.org/researchkit/).
-[Detailed information](https://www.researchpackage.org/cognitive-tests) about the test is available online. **THESE HAVE BEEN REMOVED AND ARE TO BE RELEASED IN A SEPERATE PACKAGE AFTER NULL SAFETY UPDATE**

 ## Documentation